Meet the candidates for Rifle City Council

 What will you focus on if elected?

-We need to hire a city manager who listens to the citizens of Rifle and is able to work well with others with proven leadership skills.
-Smart growth in Rifle's sphere of influence is important in planning developments which are connected so infrastructure is not as costly.
-I would work to continue to improve Rifle's walkability to schools and parks by improving sidewalks and increasing trails.
+If re-elected, I would like to focus on three priorities: 1) public health and safety, which are the principal duties of any city council; 2) economic diversity; 3) communication with Rifle's citizens.

 At the candidate forum, each of you said that you would support the bond initiative involving the construction of a new E. Dene Moore Care Center as well as support the construction of a new pool.
-What about these projects appealed to you and why do you think it is important for Rifle to invest in projects like these?
+Why do you think it is important for Rifle to invest in projects like these?

-Taking care of our seniors is one of the most important societal goals we can have.
-Having them close and accessible toward the end of their lives to family and friends addresses quality of life issues.
-We don't want to have to drive 60-100 miles or more to see them.
-We need to improve the facility and be able to have beds available to accommodate health-care needs in a state-of-the-art facility.
+I support the ballot question which gives the city the authority to incur debt without any new taxes for the new pool construction.
+The existing pool is a recreational activity for a large number of children and adults.
+It adds to the economic diversity of the city, but can be paid for by existing city revenues without any increase in taxes.

-The Rifle Parks and Recreation Advisory Board along with staff have been working hard to come up with a solution to keep the pool open for our use.
-The existing pool is antiquated and difficult to find replacement parts for.
-Using the existing penny sales tax to fund the new facility and not raise taxes is a good thing.
-I would eventually like to see a year-round facility, but know it might take several years to achieve that.
+I also support Grand River Hospital District's ballot question, which would provide funds to rebuild the E. Dene Moore Care Center and add some additional space to the hospital.
+The care center has exceeded its useful life.
+Both the care center and the hospital offer the ability for citizens to receive excellent care locally.
+Grand River Hospital District is a major economic driver for the community and has demonstrated responsible use of their finances.

-Over the years planning meetings have revealed that residents in the area would like to see more trails built in Rifle.
-How will you prioritize trails and bringing recreational activities to town if elected?
+Over the years planning meetings have shown that residents would like to see more trails built in Rifle.
+How you will prioritize trails and bringing recreational activities to town if elected?

-When I first moved to Rifle in 1984, the emphasis on trail building and walkability was not high on the priority list.
-Most people went everywhere in their pick-ups.
-Now, the desirability to be able to walk most places is high.
-People move to a town because of those amenities.
-The city has a Bicycle Master Plan.
-It needs to be funded and implemented even if it has to be phased.
+Recreational activities are incredibly important in making Rifle a great place to live and work.
+While I certainly want to see more trails, parks and recreational activities in Rifle, the city must keep the costs (both construction and maintenance) within budget.
+The city has been incredibly creative in the past to fund these types of projects with grants and donations and I hope to continue that focus.

 How will you ensure that Rifle Western Adventure Weekend becomes the hallmark September event for Garfield County for years to come?